Emergency Services

 111 N. Fifth Ave. • (734) 794–6961

-Washtenaw County residents can register to receive automated phone messages, texts, or emails about evacuations, flooding, severe weather, gas leaks and chemical spills, boil water advisories, police activity, and other emergencies in the county.
-Visit washtenaw.org/alerts, then click on Sign Up. washtenaw.org/1124/sheriff
+Provides automated alerts by phone, text, or email about evacuations, flooding, severe weather, gas leaks and chemical spills, boil water advisories, police activity, and other emergencies to residents of Washtenaw County.
+Go to washtenaw.org/alerts, then click Sign Up. washtenaw.org/1124/sheriff

 Michigan Poison & Drug Information Center